 What Are the Disadvantages of Edge Computing for AI Vision?

 Involving all edge endpoints requires complex, distributed computing architectures.
 The need for integrated edge device management, monitoring and configuration makes edge computing complex to implement and maintain.

 Unlike cloud architecture, which is centralized around one common cloud, edge computing is distributed.
 The integration of multiple computing nodes requires networking and communication.
 The increased complexity requires a fine balancing and optimization.

 Compared to cloud-only architectures, edge computing enables large scale systems with increased complexity.
 As a result, edge computing applcations are more difficult and costly to build and maintain.

 However, managed and automated infrastructure platforms help overcome the challenges of Edge Computing.
 Edge computing platforms enable organizations to utilize the benefits of both cloud and edge, and to compute workloads in the most cost-efficient and scalable way.

 Due to the security and speed of edge computing regarding computer vision, it is an ever-growing industry and one of the major trends in IT.
 Therefore, more and more companies are implementing edge computing in combination with cloud services with their data because of its streamlined approach.

 - Read more about Edge Intelligence and moving Deep Learning tasks to the edge.

-- A complete Guide about Edge AI in 2021.
+- A complete Guide about Edge AI.